Our Board of Directors

 CACR Board Director

-With a Master’s in Arts Management (Music Pathway) from the University of Manchester and a Bachelor’s in Arts Management from Nanjing Arts University, my journey has been a vibrant exploration of creativity.
-Formerly a performing arts agent, I connected venues and artists to craft unforgettable events.
-A detour led me to Shanghai’s fashion scene, where I seamlessly embraced brand management and offered my fine arts skills as well.
-For over a decade, I shared the joy of music through piano instruction.
-Today, as a public servant at Provincial Government of Canada, my heart remains devoted to the arts.
-I am thrilled to re-immerse myself in the enriching world of arts with CACR.
+With a Master’s in Arts Management (Music Pathway) from the University of Manchester and a Bachelor’s in Arts Management from Nanjing Arts University, Kit’s journey has been a vibrant exploration of creativity.
+Formerly a performing arts agent, Kit connected venues and artists to craft unforgettable events.
+A detour led her to the Shanghai fashion scene, where she seamlessly embraced brand management and offered her fine arts skills as well.
+For over a decade, Kit shared the joy of music through a piano tutor role.
+Today, as a public servant at the Provincial Government of Canada, Kit’s heart remains devoted to the arts.
+She is thrilled to re-immerse herself in the enriching world of arts with CACR.

 CACR Board Director